-Media: Deutsche Bank’s CEO Cryan to be replaced by Sewing
+Deutsche Bank’s CEO John Cryan replaced by Christian Sewing

-BERLIN (AP) — German media reported Sunday that Christian Sewing, a member of Deutsche Bank’s management board, may become the new CEO of Germany’s biggest lender, replacing John Cryan.

-News magazine Spiegel Online and daily Handelsblatt reported that Sewing will be nominated at a board meeting Sunday night.
+BERLIN (AP) — Deutsche Bank, which has been battling heavy financial losses, announced on Sunday that its chief executive officer will leave within weeks and is being replaced by a longtime executive known for his leadership skills.

+The bank’s supervisory board said CEO John Cryan, who took over in 2015, will leave at the end of April.
+It said it had appointed Christian Sewing the new CEO with immediate effect.

-Deutsche Bank confirmed late Saturday that its “supervisory board will have a discussion on the banks’ CEO position.”
-The bank wrote that it will make a decision on the topic Sunday.
+Deutsche Bank had confirmed late Saturday that its supervisory board would have a discussion on the CEO position.
+The chairman of the supervisory board, Paul Achleitner, said Sewing, in his more than 25 years at Deutsche Bank, had “proven himself a strong and disciplined leader.”

+“The Supervisory Board is convinced that he and his team will be able to successfully lead Deutsche Bank into a new era,” Achleitner said in a statement.
+“We trust in the great ability of this bank and its many talents.”

 Most Read Business Stories